getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 ## Integrating the SDK

 Sentry captures data by using an SDK within your application’s runtime.
-These are platform-specific and allow Sentry to have a deep understanding of how your application works.
+These are platform-specific and allow Sentry to have a deep understanding of how your app works.

 To install the Android SDK, please update your build.gradle file as follows: